selwynpolit/d9book/book/drush.md

 OR

-In your project `settings.php` make sure the last part of the file looks like this (the order is critical):
+In your project\'s `settings.php` make sure the last part of the file looks like this (the order is critical):

 ```php
 if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {